-Similar to our friend Mitchell up there, this calligraphy nib is split into two tines from the point of it through the hole in the nib.
+Similar to the broad edge nib, this calligraphy nib is split into two tines from the point of it through the hole in the nib.
 This hole serves as the reservoir.
 The curves on either side of the tines add to the tines’ range of motion.
-Generally as a rule when writing with a pointed pen, pressure is light and the tines are closed on the upstroke, or when you’re moving the pen away from you.
-These lines are thin and are called hairlines.
+When writing with a pointed pen, pressure is light and the tines are closed on the upstroke, or when you’re moving the pen away from you.
+Upstrokes are thin and are called hairlines.
 The sharper the nib, the finer the line.
-Only apply pressure when you’re pulling the pen toward you.
-You don’t need much pressure for the tines to open.
+Only apply pressure to a pointed nib when you’re pulling the pen toward you.
+These strokes are called downstrokes and are thicker than the upstrokes.

 Pointed Pen Scripts

 Like broad pen hands, or styles of writing, pointed pen scripts are also written at a consistent angle to the baseline.
-Since the point of the nib is so fine, a delicate script can be achieved with it.
+Since the point of the nib is so fine, you can write a delicate script with it.

 Penstaffs firmly hold the nib in place as you write.
 I mostly work with a straight holder.
 It’s always worked well for me, but there are plenty on the market and you should try others until you find one you love.
 This is what the penstaff looks like next to each nib I described above:

 I hope this has shed some light on calligraphy in general and how you can work with nibs when you try them out.
 If you leave any questions, comments, or video requests leave them in the comments and I will be happy to address them.
 Check out the Learn page for more articles about starting out with calligraphy.